iamgio/pikt/README.md

 # Pikt

+> _Ah a language to code by while listening to Pink Floyd_ - a guy from Reddit

 Pikt is a work-in-progress image, pixel-based esoteric programming language that aims at generating fast and lightweight programs from aesthetically pleasant image sources: to accomplish this, the colors of all "keywords", functions, operators and so on are easily customizable.

 Pikt compiles executables via the [Kotlin compiler](https://kotlinlang.org/docs/command-line.html), therefore compilation for both JVM and native targets is available, along with runtime interpretation.